Sweet Tooth

 Rocambolesc Gelateria

-This Spanish gelateria is renowned in its home country for its unique offerings, which come in flavors like baked apple, coconut and violet, chocolate, and vanilla.
-Lucky for us, the company’s only US location is here in Houston.
-Equally thrilling as its soft-serve gelato are its pops, which come in the shape of a nose, a hand, or a profile that looks suspiciously similar to Darth Vader.
+The company’s only US location, this Spanish gelateria serves baked apple, coconut and violet, chocolate, and vanilla.
+Equally thrilling as its soft-serve gelato are its pops, which come in the shapes of a nose, a hand, or a profile that looks suspiciously like Darth Vader.

 Sweet Cup

 This local chain adds its own unique Texas flair to gelato through its various flavors.
 With the menu changing seasonally, you’ll always have something new to try.
-We particularly love the Texas kulfi with pecan praline and cardamom, and the vanilla bean tres leches.
+Standouts include the Texas kulfi with pecan praline and cardamom, and the vanilla bean tres leches.

 Sweet Cup also has a location in Cypress.